 Rebecca Sykes is a writer in San Diego who is a passionate vegan for the animals.
 Her hobbies include going to animal sanctuaries, finding new vegan restaurants, and educating others on the vegan lifestyle.

-Photo courtesy of Dandies
+Photo credit: Dandies

 Want more of today’s best plant-based news, recipes, and lifestyle?